Train thoroughly and start earning quickly

 All drivers are paid for attending and completing the orientation sessions, but the amount may vary by driving opportunity.
 Talk to a recruiter (800-44-PRIDE or live chat) for more specifics.

 How to prepare for inexperienced driver orientation

 Transitioning out of driving school or another job doesn’t have to be difficult.
 Our recruiting, training and operations teams work together to make the process easier for you.
 Orientation classes start every week, so we’ll help you lock in a start date that works and help you think through what you need to do.

 What you’ll do during inexperienced driver orientation

 In-truck and in-simulator time

 During this part of orientation, you will go out on the road with an experienced training engineer.
 You will haul loads, do the work that you’ll be doing as a driver and learn the rhythms of day-to-day life on the road.
-Your training engineer will be in the passenger seat to observe, answer questions and help set you up for success by sharing what they wished they knew as a new driver.
+Your training engineer will be in the passenger seat to observe, answer questions and help set you up for success.

 Ongoing training initiatives to help you grow